-The British Sub-Aqua Club’s training programmes are acknowledged worldwide for their thoroughness and emphasis on safety, and the qualifications you will achieve are respected and recognised all around the world.
+Learn to scuba dive with us.
+The British Sub-Aqua Club’s training programmes are acknowledged worldwide for their thoroughness and emphasis on safety.
+The qualifications you will achieve are respected and recognised all around the world.

 The first step in getting introduced to scuba diving is the ‘Try Dive’.
 Its primary purpose is to allow people to find out more about the sport: what it’s like to dive in safe, controlled conditions and, if they feel inclined to go further, what learning to dive involves and will cost.
-It also gives people the chance to meet club members, get involved and have fun.
+People also get the chance to meet club members, get involved and have fun.

 Stage one of gaining a diving qualification with BSAC is the Ocean Diver course, which qualifies you to dive to 20 metres.
-This involves classroom lessons, practical pool training and sheltered water sessions, during which you’ll be taught the core scuba skills.
+This involves classroom lessons, practical pool training and sheltered water sessions, during which we’ll teach you the core scuba skills.
 All lessons are performance based so you learn at your own pace.
 You can find more information on the Ocean Diver course here.

 For both children and adults, snorkelling is a great introduction to underwater sports and can be the first step towards scuba diving.